 Hundreds and hundreds of leaves grow on the branches.
 The leaves make food from water and air.
 They make food when the sun shines.
 The food goes into the branches.
 It goes into the trunk and roots.
-It goes to every part of the trunk and roots.
+It goes to every part of the tree.